Selinsgrove Area High School: Music and performance

 The school's music program offers both band instrumental and voice training under a co-curricular policy.
 Co-curricular applies to those programs that are sponsored or approved by the Board and are conducted both during the regular school day as part of the approved curriculum and partly after the regular school day through approved performances and demonstrations.

 Band

-The Selinsgrove Area High School Marching Band supports the community by playing at local events like the annual Memorial Day ceremony and the Market Street Festival.
+The SAHS Marching Band, directed by Nicholas Eischeid, supports the community by playing at local events like the annual Memorial Day ceremony and the Market Street Festival.
 Selinsgrove's band also performs each week at the school's football games; they perform in concert form at least once per semester.
 The band has played at Canadian football games and marched in several Disney World holiday parades.